 Did you know St. Louis has many choices in pizza?
 We can tell you where to get any kind you may fancy: from thick crust to thin, Chicago style to New York style, from traditional to adventurous.

 There are lots of great breakfast options, from the Café downstairs to within a mile or two.
 Maybe have an early coffee in the Loft library, and then your full breakfast in the Café while you catch up on your email (free wifi) or favorite magazine, or browse the new art or books by local authors.
 Browse further afield and sample some other local eateries.

 Close to Downtown City Center, Conferences

 We are quite close to Downtown and many unique historic areas (Soulard, Lafayette Square, Benton Park, Shaw garden Neighborhood, Tower Grove South, The Grove, little Mexico, the Hill, Grand South Grand International district), and easily accessible to downtown, which is great for guests attending conferences and trainings at the downtown hotels.

 We are not as accessible to the Central West End or Washington University and the Delmar Loop, so guests who have lots to do in that part of town will find this location a little bit out of the way.
 We are 7-10 miles to that very separate part of town, and no real direct public transportation.

-No TV in the bedrooms, but there is a TV and a computer and all you need to relax and watch a movie or a game.
+No TV in the bedrooms, but there is a TV and all you need to relax and watch a movie or a game.
 Wireless internet throughout the building, of course.